 RETAL conducts an annual customer satisfaction survey with its EU and US customers.
-The survey company's performance and identifies improvement opportunities of its business and operation in the different areas, including sustainability.
+The survey includes key topics which provide input on the company's performance and identifies improvement opportunities of its business and operation in the different areas, including sustainability.

-The 2022 survey comprised 220 respondents from

-the EU and US regions and confirmed that RETAL is

-meeting its customers' expectations on the company's

-CSR activities and performance.
-The category on CSR
+The 2022 survey comprised 220 respondents from the EU and US regions and confirmed that RETAL is meeting its customers' expectations on the company's CSR activities and performance.
+The category on CSR registered the largest increase in rating (4.14 out of 5).

-own CSR management strategies through this survey

-and recognises that they may require additional input

-a regular information email in 2023 covering RETAL's

-establish a direct communication channel between
+RETAL also identified customers who have their own CSR management strategies through this survey and recognises that they may require additional input from the company on the topic.
+RETAL will initiate a regular information email in 2023 covering RETAL's CSR development to address the finding and to establish a direct communication channel between its customers and RETAL's CSO.